In this lesson, we will walk you through filing your Articles of Organization with the Business Services Division of the Kentucky Secretary of State.

 Member-Managed or Manager-Managed

-- Related article: Make sure you have read Member-managed LLC vs Manager-managed LLC before proceeding.
+- Related article: Make sure you have read Member-managed vs Manager-managed LLC before proceeding.

 Select how your Kentucky LLC will be managed and then click “Next“.